vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 in the YH or in his own commentary, and that Bhāskararāya later wrote his commentary, *Setubandha* , on all eight chapters of the two texts as if they constituted a single work, and he states explicitly that the YH is the latter half of the Tantra: *tantrottarārdham. *

 There are, however, convincing reasons to believe that these two works are related but distinct texts, probably of diff erent periods.
 For instance, Śivānanda and Vidyānanda never refer to the YH in their commentaries on the NṣA.
-Jayaratha, when commenting on the VM, mentions several earlier commentators on the same, while Amṛ tānanda, in his Dī, says that he is the fi rst to comment on the YH.
+Jayaratha, when commenting on the VM, mentions several earlier commentators on the same, while Amṛtānanda, in his Dī, says that he is the fi rst to comment on the YH.
 Not only is the spirit of the two works very diff erent, but the YH also gives the *śrīvidyā* in the so-called *hādi* form, whereas the NŚA/VM gives it in the *kādi* form.
 19 For these reasons and several others, we believe that the VM and the YH are two diff erent works, the VM being the earlier one and the YH being composed to complement it philosophically, which is why these two texts came, at some later period, to be considered as two sections of one work.